House Renovation Costs (And a Handy Home Renovation Guide)

 Miscellaneous Costs: Make sure to keep in mind how your life will change once you start renovating.
 You may need to temporarily move or spend some time in a hotel or outside of your home.
 You may also need to store your furniture or household goods while your home is renovated.
 Put aside some money in case you are displaced and are not able to follow your regular weekly or monthly budget.

-Mobile Storage Fund: Whether you’re planning a home renovation or yard project, or you’re just doing some spring-cleaning, renting a BigSteelBox is a convenient and secure mobile storage solution that can help make the entire project run more smoothly.
+Mobile Storage Fund: Whether you’re planning a home renovation or yard project, or you’re just doing some spring-cleaning, renting a storage container is a convenient and secure solution that can help make the entire project run more smoothly.
+Learn more about how renting a BigSteelBox storage unit can help make your home reno project less stressful.

 Hiring Help for Your Home Renovation Project

-Now that you have decided on your top renovation priorities and have set your remodelling budget, it is time to start doing your research.
+Now that you’ve decided on your top renovation priorities and set your remodelling budget, it’s time to start doing your research.

-When hiring any kind of professional help, it is important to ask around for referrals and recommendations, ask potential companies for references, and check online sources like the Better Business Bureau.
+When hiring any kind of professional help, it’s important to ask around for referrals and recommendations, ask potential companies for references, and check online sources like the Better Business Bureau and Google Reviews.

 Depending on the work you’re planning, the number of people you need to hire will vary.
 Different types of professional help and trades will be required for different types of projects.
 Here are some of the most common hires who can help you get started with your renovation.